 "I have ...
 [Other information including number of persons on board]"

 If you hear a distress (Mayday) call and a coast station does not answer, provide assistance where reasonable or attempt to relay (pass) the message the message on to the closest coast station.

 The urgency call should be used when the distress call cannot be justified but there is an urgent message to transmit concerning the safety of the vessel or the safety of a person (for example, mechanical breakdown, medical emergency or a man overboard).

 Pan Pan procedure

-The safety call could be made from a vessel for such messages as a warning of a partly submerged object.
-However, a safety call is more likely to be made by a coast station or sea rescue group and may include important strong weather warnings.
+The Securite (Saycure-e-tay) safety call is used to broadcast important navigational warnings.
+A safety call is more likely to be made by a coast station or sea rescue group and may include important strong weather warnings.